erick189v/Project-1-minesweeper/README.md

 This is a simple Minesweeper game built with HTML, CSS, and JavaScript.

+Game Setup: Minesweeper is played on a grid, typically a square grid, where players need to uncover all the squares (or tiles) except those containing mines.
+At the start of the game, the mines are randomly distributed across the grid.

+Objective: The player's objective is to uncover all the empty squares without revealing any mines.
+The numbers on the uncovered squares indicate how many mines are adjacent to that particular square (in the eight adjacent positions—up, down, left, right, and diagonals).

+Gameplay: Players can click on a square to reveal what is underneath.
+If it's a mine, the game ends.
+If it's not a mine, the revealed number indicates how many mines are adjacent to that square.
+Use this information to strategically deduce where the mines might be located.

+Flags: If a player suspects a square contains a mine

+Winning: The game is won when all non-mine squares are revealed.
+This often involves deducing the positions of the mines based on the numbers revealed on neighboring squares.

 ### How to Play

 1. Open the `index.html` file in your web browser.